Nazar802/xk6-read-file/README.md

 the end of file, then it will start from the beginning.
 The only way to preserve the read line order is to use one VU `-u 1`.

-It can be very helpful for reading very large files, and you don't want to store them in memory with [SharedArray](https://k6.io/docs/javascript-api/k6-data/sharedarray/)
+It can be very helpful for reading very large files without storing it in memory with [SharedArray](https://k6.io/docs/javascript-api/k6-data/sharedarray/)

 ## Build